okp4/data-selector/README.md

 ## Contributing

 So you want to contribute?
 Great.
 We appreciate any help you're willing to give.
 Don't hesitate to open issues and/or submit pull requests.

+Remember that this is the template we use at [OKP4](okp4.com/), and that we apply everywhere in our private and public Python projects.
+This is why we may have to refuse change requests simply because they do not comply with our internal requirements, and not because they are not relevant.